dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/binding-declarations-overview.md

 This article doesn't cover data binding concepts.
 For a discussion of data binding concepts, see [Data binding overview](index.md#basic-data-binding-concepts).

-## Declaring a binding in XAML
+## Declare a binding in XAML

 <xref:System.Windows.Data.Binding> is a markup extension.
 When you use the binding extension to declare a binding, the declaration consists of a series of clauses following the `Binding` keyword and separated by commas (,).
 The clauses in the binding declaration can be in any order and there are many possible combinations.
-The clauses are *Name*=*Value* pairs where *Name* is the name of the <xref:System.Windows.Data.Binding> property and *Value* is the value you're setting for the property.
+The clauses are *Name*=*Value* pairs, where *Name* is the name of the <xref:System.Windows.Data.Binding> property and *Value* is the value you're setting for the property.

 When creating binding declaration strings in markup, they must be attached to the specific dependency property of a target object.
 The following example shows how to bind the <xref:System.Windows.Controls.TextBox.Text%2A?displayProperty=nameWithType> property using the binding extension, specifying the <xref:System.Windows.Data.Binding.Source%2A> and <xref:System.Windows.Data.Binding.Path%2A> properties.